 What are Nevada’s Penalties for Marijuana Charges?

-The State sets forth various guidelines based upon whether the charge is for possession of marijuana or its sale or cultivation.
-The consequences also factor in the amount and whether it is a first time or repeat offense (second conviction, third conviction, or fourth or subsequent conviction).
+The State sets forth various guidelines based on whether the charge is for possession of marijuana or its sale or cultivation.
+The consequences also factor in the amount and whether it is a first-time or repeat offense (second conviction, third conviction, or fourth or subsequent conviction).

 |Less than 1 oz(first offense)||Misdemeanor||Up to 6 months in jail||$600||§453.336(4)(a)|